The key steps required to get up and running with ROC Mining are

 Mining Shop

-The purchase of the armour, helmet and a 3 days rental of the Cutty Black and ROC will set you back approx 97k UEC.
+A day rental of the Cutty Black and ROC will set you back approx 55k UEC.
 I would typically make approximately 80-100k UEC per hour depending on how easily I located minerals so you should recover you investment pretty quickly.
 It probably makes sense to save up to purchase a ship large enough to hold a ROC such as the Cutty longer term.
 This will allow you to mine more easily and this opens the doors to lots of other missions and play styles such as playing with a friend, Quant mining and trading goods (both legal and illegal types).

 Refinery Terminal